-Bristol-Pfizer anticlot drug gets key EU approvalNovember 20th, 2012 in Medications /
+Bristol-Pfizer anticlot drug gets key EU approvalNovember 20th, 2012 by The Associated Press in Medications /

 European regulators have approved a crucial new anticlotting drug, Eliquis, for preventing strokes and dangerous clots in the circulatory system.